camerond-bbd/Grad-Program-Project-G3/README.markdown

 # BBD Group 3 C# Style Guide

-This style guide is different from others you may find, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our tutorials consistent.
+This style guide is adapted from [The Official kodeco.com C# Style Guide](https://github.com/kodecocodes/c-sharp-style-guide) to keep the code in our projects consistent.

 Our overarching goals are **conciseness**, **readability** and **simplicity**.

 ## Inspiration

 This style guide is based on C# conventions.

 ## Nomenclature